ExpressTaxExempt

 • Part XVI - Information Regarding Transfers To and Transactions and Relationships With Noncharitable Exempt Organizations

-Click here to find step-by-step instructions on how to complete each part of
+Click here for step-by-step instructions on completing each part of Form 990-PF.

 5. Additional Requirements For Form 990-PF

-The private foundations may require to attach Schedule B, Schedule of Contributors, with their Form 990-PF to provide additional information on contributions that they reported on Form 990-PF, Return of Private Foundation,
+In addition to Form 990-PF, the private foundations may also need to attach Schedule B, Schedule of Contributors, to provide additional information on contributions that they reported on Form 990-PF, Return of Private Foundation.

 Notes: